Substra/substra-documentation/docs/source/documentation/concepts.rst

 Users of a organization can export (aka download) the following elements from Substra to their local environment:

-* the opener of a dataset if the organization has process permissions on the dataset
+* The opener of a dataset if the organization has process permissions on the dataset.
-* the archive of a function if the organization has process permissions on the function
+* The archive of a function if the organization has process permissions on the function.
-* the model outputted by a task if the organization has process permissions on the model and if this type of export has been enabled at deployment for the organization (environment variable model_export_enabled should be set to True)
+* The model outputted by a task if the organization has process permissions on the model **AND** if this type of export has been enabled at deployment for the organization.
+This means the environment variable ``model_export_enabled`` should be set to ``True`` in the organization's backend.

 Permissions summary table